The 100 Unhealthiest Places in Your Home

 - Carcinogenic effects: produces cancer in living animal tissues.

-Recommendation: Consider a natural pest-killer like insecticides made from oil, garlic, chili peppers, or, in your garden, use tomato leaves or diatomaceous earth, a naturally-occurring rock sold in garden shops.
+The Rx: Consider a natural pest-killer like insecticides made from oil, garlic, chili peppers, or, in your garden, use tomato leaves or diatomaceous earth, a naturally-occurring rock sold in garden shops.

 You Might Have Mold in Plain Sight

 "Molds live inside and outside your home.
 They thrive in moist places like bathrooms and kitchens, and unfortunately, many molds aren't visible to the naked eye," according to the American College of Allergy, Asthma and Immunology.
 "As the spores become airborne, they can cause allergic reactions and worsen asthma symptoms."